-For days it laid face down in the rain, kicked to the curb on a street in Albia, Iowa, a mere 22 miles from Walter Day’s arcade-famous city of Ottumwa – that is, the very same arcade featured in many films and documentaries.
-A seemingly tragic end to a game that had once taken the world by storm, and so close to the city where an arcade named “Twin Galaxies” had birthed legendary tales of competitive glory that are still told today.
+For days it laid face down in the rain, kicked to the curb on a street in Albia, Iowa, a mere 22 miles from Walter Day’s arcade-famous city of Ottumwa, the very same arcade featured in many films and documentaries.
+A seemingly tragic end to a game that had once taken the world by storm and so close to the city where an arcade named “Twin Galaxies” had birthed legendary tales of competitive glory that are still told today.

 To the cars passing by it had to be a strange sight to see ZAXXON, Sega Gremlin’s 1982 forgotten classic, laying abandoned on a street; but maybe not that strange at all since Iowa houses The Video Game Capital of The World, in Ottumwa.
-People are used to seeing and hearing about arcade games and have been for decades even after arcades became denizens of yore.
-It’s part of their culture.
+People are used to seeing and hearing about arcade games even after arcades became denizens of yore.
+Arcade games are part of Iowa’s culture.
 Perhaps people thought someone was in the process of moving it?
-Perhaps they figured it was trashed from being left out in the rain?.
+Perhaps they figured it was trashed from being left out in the rain?

-Water is particularly dangerous to classic arcade games, and ZAXXON’s fiberboard cabinet, joined together with water-soluble glue, is especially unforgiving of water damage.
+Water is particularly dangerous to classic arcade games.
+ZAXXON’s fiberboard cabinet, joined together with water-soluble glue, is especially unforgiving of moisture of any kind.
 Some may have been thinking that, no matter how cool it would be to have a free arcade game, a water-damaged, swelling and crumbling game cabinet is no one’s prize.
 You’d have more fun with a wet paper bag, trust me.

-Whatever the reason is it sat like that for even an hour is up for grabs and would no doubt yield many explanations; however on February 24, Ottumwa local Tim McVey, arcade champion and star of the documentary film on his life, “Man Vs. Snake” – who was trying to save the Zaxxon up but it wouldn’t fit in his car– posted a call to action to save the Zaxxon on social media.
+Whatever the reason why it sat like that for even an hour is up for grabs; however on February 24, Ottumwa local Tim McVey, arcade champion and star of the documentary film on his life, “Man Vs. Snake” – who was trying to save the Zaxxon but it wouldn’t fit in his car– posted a call to action to save the Zaxxon on social media.
 The response was interesting.
 By and large most people considered the Zaxxon worthy of being thrown away.
-In spite of quite a few people calling for the game to be saved, most notably McVey and arcade historian and video game advocate, Patrick Scott Patterson, the plight of the game got little love…in fact it drew quite a few negative comments which baffled me for many reasons.
+In spite of quite a few people calling for the game to be saved, most notably McVey and arcade historian and video game advocate, Patrick Scott Patterson, the plight of the game got little love.
+In fact it drew quite a few negative comments which baffled me for many reasons.

 ‘It’s Zaxxon, man.’
 I was thinking.
-‘Doesn’t anyone know or remember what that game meant…what it did, even inspired?’
+‘Doesn’t anyone know or remember what that game meant…what it did, what it inspired?’

 But what surprised me more than anything besides seeing a Zaxxon face-down in Iowa, was the discovery that no one seemed to know that Zaxxon had once played a significant part in putting Iowa, specifically Twin Galaxies Arcade/Scoreboard, in Ottumwa, on a map that most arcades in the early 80s would have sold their souls to the devil to get on… Hollywood.